arossmann/blog/_pages/records.md

 comments: false
 ---

 I remember the days when my father played an old record from Mike Oldfield - tubular bells.
-The soft sound of the vinyl was burned in my head.
+The soft sound of the vinyl was burned in my head beside the vibrant music.
 And in early 2018 I couldn't resist to walk into an audio store, listen to some combinations of turntables and speakers and finally buy a nice combination.
 That was the starting point of my vinyl collection.

 ## Hardware